ray-project/ray/doc/source/rllib/rllib-connector.rst

 This can also be useful if users who need to construct meta-observations, e.g., build a graph as input to the policy from individual agent observations.

+For convenience, if an ``AgentConnector`` does not operate on the full list of agent data, it can be implemented by simply overriding the ``transform`` API.

 Agent connectors also provide a way for recording the output of the policy at the current time step (prior to transformation via action connectors) to be later used for inference in the next time step.
 This is shown as the dashed arrow in the above diagram and is done through the ``on_policy_output`` API call.
 This is useful for recurrent policies, where the state output of the policy at the current time step needs to be fed in as the input for the next time step.
 Other use-cases include using attention networks and auto-regressive models as policies.

 ``Action connector`` has a simpler API, which operates on individual actions: